danog/MadelineProtoDocs/docs/API_docs/types/DialogPeer.md

 $DialogPeer = 'me'; // The currently logged-in user

-$DialogPeer = 'admin'; // The admin of the bot (the first peer returned by getReportPeers in an event handler)

 $DialogPeer = 44700; // bot API id (users)
 $DialogPeer = -492772765; // bot API id (chats)
 $DialogPeer = -10038575794; // bot API id (channels)